Understanding the Role of Training Data in Test-Time Scaling: Experiments

 \section{Experiments}

 In this section, we conduct experiments to validate our theoretical results.

 \textbf{Setting.} We conduct experiments in two settings.
 First, we consider a transformer with a single linear self-attention (LSA) to confirm our theory.
-Then, we consider large, nonlinear transformer architecture namely GPT2 to validate our conclusions.
+Then, we consider large, nonlinear transformer architecture namely GPT-2 to validate our conclusions.
 In both cases, the data distribution follows our in-context weight prediction task in Sec. \ref{sec:setting}, where $x_{\tau,i}\sim\normal(0,\Lambda)$, $w_{\tau}\sim\normal(0,I_d)$.
 We choose the token dimensions $d=10$.
 During inference, we let the model to output multiple steps before returning the final predicted weight vector.
 At each step $i$ we concatenate the embedding with $[0_{d}, \hat{w}_{i}, 1]$ as in Eq. \eqref{eq:test_cot} and input the concatenated embedding matrix to the model.
 The predicted $w_{k}$ will be returned after $k$ steps of CoT.
 We report the average results and error bars over 10 runs.

 \textbf{Transformers with a single linear self-attention (LSA).} We train the transformer architecture in Eq. \eqref{eq:LSA} on the synthetic data generated as described above.
 We generate 5000 examples, use a batch size $B = 1000$ and run Adam with learning rate $\eta = 0.001$ for $ = 1000$ epochs.
-For the results reported in the main paper we follow our theoretical setting in Sec. \ref{sec:setting}.
-That is, we initialize transformer weights as in Eq. \eqref{eq:Vs-Ws} with $c=1$ and do not perform CoT during training.
-We report additional results with random initialization and training with CoT in Appendix \ref{apx:experiments}.
+For the results reported in the main paper we follow our theoretical setting in Sec. \ref{sec:setting}. {{That is, we initialize transformer weights $(V(0), W(0))$ according to Theorem \ref{thm:global-optimum} where $V31(0)$ is set randomly with entries independently and uniformly drawn from $[0,1]$, and we set $c=1$.
+We do not perform CoT during training.}}